(previously known as Papilio boeticus)

-They feed on the the flowers of the foodplant, and grow to a length of 1 cm.
+The caterpillars feed on the the flowers of their foodplant, and grow to a length of 1 cm.

-They pupate in a flower, so that when the flower dies, shrivels, and falls to the ground, the pupa falls with it.
-The pupation period can be about a fortnight, or a year, even for Caterpillars that pupated at the same time!
+The caterpillars pupate in a flower, so that when the flower dies, and shrivels, and falls to the ground, the pupa falls with it.
+The pupation period varies from about a fortnight to a year, even for caterpillars that pupated at the same time!

 The adults are dimorphic: the males and females being different.
-The tops of the wings of the males are blue, whereas those of the females are blue with wide dark brown edges.
+The upper surfaces of the wings of the males are blue, whereas those of the females are blue with wide dark brown edges.

-Underneath, they both have a brown and white pattern.
-They both have a little tail on each hind wing, with a pair of small black eye-spots beside each tail.
+Underneath, both sexes have a brown and white pattern.
+They both have a little tail on each hindwing, with a pair of small black eye-spots beside each tail.
 Presumably, the pair of eye-spots and tails (fake antennae) are useful for confusing predators about which end of the animal is which.
 The butterflies have a wingspan of about 3 cms.